lmorg/murex/docs/commands/global.md

 #### Scoping

-Variables are generally only scoped inside the code block they're defined in (ie when defined via `set`).
+Variables are only scoped inside the code block they're defined in (or any children of that code block).
 For example `$foo` will return an empty string in the following code because it's defined within a `try` block then being queried outside of the `try` block:

     » try {
     » set foo=bar
     » }
     » out "foo: $foo"
     foo: